volkziem/EpicsDaqPods/README.md

 to an ESP01 microcontroller, to flexibly interface analog and digital channels to an EPICS control system.

+Detailed explanations and schematics are available from
+ - V. Ziemann , *EPICS Data Acquisition Pods*, FREIA Report 2021-04, October 2021
+  (I'll link to it once it's available from the 'official' repository).

 # The pods with sensor connected to ESP01

 - Temperature pod